clokep/relapse/docs/usage/administration/monitoring/reporting_homeserver_usage_statistics.md

 # Reporting Homeserver Usage Statistics

-When generating your Synapse configuration file, you are asked whether you would like to report usage statistics to Matrix.org.
-These statistics provide the foundation a glimpse into the number of Synapse homeservers participating in the network, as well as statistics such as the number of rooms being created and messages being sent.
+When generating your Relapse configuration file, you are asked whether you would like to report usage statistics to Matrix.org.
+These statistics provide the foundation a glimpse into the number of Relapse homeservers participating in the network, as well as statistics such as the number of rooms being created and messages being sent.
 This feature is sometimes affectionately called "phone home" stats.
 Reporting